atlarge-research/graphalytics-platforms-powergraph/README.md

 * GNU Make (4.0)
 * OpenMPI or MPICH2 (if using PowerGraph distributed)

-Download [PowerGraph](https://github.com/dato-code/PowerGraph), unpack into any directory and compile/build using the instructions given by the authors.
+Download [PowerGraph](https://github.com/dato-code/PowerGraph), unpack into any directory, replace the `CMakeLists.txt` file in that directory with our `CMakeLists.txt` file in the `fix` directory and fully compile/build using the instructions given by the authors.
 Note that Graphalytics does not support HDFS as data source for PowerGraph, so it is recommended to compile with the `--no_jvm` flag.

+Alternatively, one may use the `build-distribution.sh` script that performs the steps described above in an automated fashion.

 Finally, refer to the documentation of the Graphalytics core on how to build and run this platform repository.